-1. Convert the AVR-MT dev board to 5V power.
+1. Convert the AVR-MT dev board to 5-volt power.
 Carefully remove the following components from the dev board: D1, C3, C1, VR, and PWR.

 3. Add the header.
-Solder the header into pins 2 & 3 of the previously removed component: PWR.
+Solder the header into pins 2 and 3 of the previously removed component: PWR.
 Pins 2 and 3 are the right pin and the furthest back pin, respectively.
-Pin 2 is GND and pin 3 is the +5V (+) pin.
+Pin 2 is GND and pin 3 is the +5-volt (+) pin.
 Remember this Amp header is a polarized receptacle.
-Keep this orientation in mind for properly mating this header with the power plug from your 5V power supply.
+Keep this orientation in mind for properly mating this header with the power plug from your 5-volt power supply.

-NOTE: The Amp housing and contacts are used for mating your 5V power supply with the dev board’s new power receptacle.
+- Note: The Amp housing and contacts are used for mating your 5-volt power supply with the dev board’s new power receptacle.

 4. Insert the ATtiny2313 microcontroller.
 Press the microcontroller into the 20-pin IC socket on the AVR-MT dev board.
-Plug your 5V power supply into the dev board.
+Plug your 5-volt power supply into the dev board.

 7. Load the Pass Key code.
 Once the Demo program checks out, download the Pass Key program, create a HEX file in BASCOM-AVR, and burn this file on the AVR-MT dev board.

 8. Generate a password.
-Following the opening credits, Pass Key will generate a 16-character alphanumeric password for every press of button #4.
-If you feel snoopy eyes scoping your Pass Key, you can toggle the display on/off with button #1.
+Following the opening credits, Pass Key will generate a 16-character alphanumeric password for every press of button No. 4.
+If you feel snoopy eyes scoping your Pass Key, you can toggle the display on and off with button No. 1.
 Additionally, there are comments in the Pass Key code for enabling other buttons on the dev board and adding your own code for saving your generated passwords.